jblumert/NFS-to-ODF-Migration/README.md

 oc describe <failing-pod>
 ```

-Solution in the Verizon environment was to increase the memory limit in the REDIS deployment by 2x
+Solution in the environment was to increase the memory limit in the REDIS deployment by 2x
 ```
 oc edit deploy <redis-deployment>
 ```